pvanheus/primaschema/README.md

 pytest
 ```

-Some primaschema commands use components from the [primer-schemes](https://github.com/pha4ge/primer-schemes) repository.
-To show Primaschema where to find these, create the evironment variable `PRIMER_SCHEMES_PATH` pointing to the location of the primer-schemes directory on your machine:
+Some Primaschema commands use components from the [primer-schemes](https://github.com/pha4ge/primer-schemes) repository.
+To show Primaschema where to find these, create the environment variable `PRIMER_SCHEMES_PATH` pointing to the location of the primer-schemes directory on your machine:

 ```
 git clone https://github.com/pha4ge/primer-schemes.git